Chia-Wen Kuo (郭佳文)

 Current Research Focus: Vision and Language; Knowledge Augmentation; Semi-Supervised Learning; Self-Supervised Learning; Zero-Shot Learning

-Chia-Wen Kuo (郭佳文) is currently a Ph.D. student at Georgia Tech majoring in Robotics.
-He joined RobotIcs Perception and Learning (RIPL) lab led by Dr. Zsolt Kira in 2017 as a research assistant and Ph.D. student.
-He is currently working on leveraging language as a flexible but potentially noisy training signal for vision tasks.
-He is also interested in learning with less supervision including semi-supervised learning, self-supervised learning, and zero-shot learning.
+Chia-Wen Kuo (郭佳文) is currently a Ph.D. candidate at Georgia Tech specializing in deep learning for vision and language research.
+He joined RobotIcs Perception and Learning (RIPL) lab led by Dr. Zsolt Kira in 2017.
+His recent works center on how to efficiently and effectively leverage external knowledge for VL tasks.
+Additionally, he is interested in learning with less supervision including semi-supervised learning, self-supervised learning, and zero-shot learning.

 May '20 - Aug '20